daschwanden/grr/codelabs/README.md

 # Serving codelabs on localhost:9090, opening browser tab now...
 ```

-You can now access the codelabs by pointing your browser to the static HTML files.
+You can now access the Codelabs by pointing your browser to [http://localhost:9090](http://localhost:9090)